SuspiciousApplePie/weather-app/README.md

-# restaurant-page
-Restaurant page using JavaScript
+# Weather app using Javascript with Visual Crossing API